alexglv/webpack-in-5min-vuejs/README.md

 run-sequence
 ```

-Also, compared to [webpack-in-5min-with-gulp](https://github.com/minagawah/webpack-in-5min-with-gulp), we have more for `Dependencies`:
+Also, compared to [webpack-in-5min-with-gulp](https://github.com/minagawah/webpack-in-5min-with-gulp), we have several packages additionally installed.

+For `devDependencies`:

 ```
-vue
-vue-router
-vuex
-vue-resource
-three
+exports-loader
+imports-loader
 ```

 We are using `exports-loader` and `imports-loader` so that you can do something like this: